Filter by

 Classic Pinot Noirs from France, and throughout Europe, are typically lighter in color and body, and may feature more savory notes, such as tobacco and earth.
 Pinot Noirs from other parts of the world can be slightly fuller in body and offer riper fruit flavors.

-What Does Pinot Noir Taste Like?
+What Does Pinot Noir Wine Taste Like?

 Many factors can affect the flavor profile of Pinot Noir (including where it’s from or its age).
 Typically, it features red fruit flavors such as: